desserdmi/olfactory_bulb/project description.md

 ## Summary
  This is a collaboration project between  the Interdisciplinary Center "Smell & Taste" Dresden, Germany and Center for Music in the Brain Aarhus, Denmark.

+Disturbances of smell and taste are common.
+About 5% of the general population have anosmia (absence of the sense of smell).
+Olfactory dysfunction can markedly impair the quality of life.
+Furthermore, anosmia is a common nonmotor feature of Parkinson's disease (PD).

 ### Aims